ada-lyn/ada-lyn.github.io/index.md

 ### By Country

 In this part, we want to see if there are any differences between the way people rate articles in differents countries.
+As a reminde, we have data for the United States, the United Kingdom, France, Germany and Japan

 To be able to correcly compare ratings between countries, we will have to limit our dataset to products that are available in both regions.
 Moreover, we will only keep reviews given during the same time period, since we saw earlier that the year of the review had quite a big impact on the rating.